madbeardman/fgmgt2travellerworldsdata/README.md

 > SORT=alpha

+> HEXCODE=sector

 You can change the sector by editing it here, note that it's case senstive and spelling must be accurate, otherwise an error will be thrown.

+*Build Type* - this can be 'module', 'ref' or 'system' (defaults to ref)

+*Sort* - this can be 'alpha' or left empty

+*Hexcode* - this can be 'sector' or 'subsector' (defaults to sector)

 ### License